This documentation targets the API shipped with Pentaho 7.1. Click here for the updated version shipped with Pentaho 8.3.

 You’ll let the user select bars by clicking on them.

-Declare the dependency on the select
+Declare the dependency on the select action

-action type module needs to be loaded with the view module.
+The select action type module needs to be loaded with the view module.

-Modify the AMD module declaration of the view-d3.js
+Modify the AMD module declaration of the view-d3.js file to the following:

 define([